HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 **`subpop`**

-A list of geoid names to affect, or the word 'all'.
-The intervention will do nothing for any geoids not listed here.
-If 'all', every geoid listed in the geoid file will be affected.
+A list of subpop names to affect, or the word 'all'.
+The intervention will do nothing for any subpops not listed here.
+If 'all', every subpop listed in the subpop file will be affected.

 ####

-## ReduceIntervention
+## ModifierModifier

 Modify another intervention.

-## Stacked
+## StackedModifier

 Apply a multiplicative (or additive) combination two or more interventions.